 In Europe, the classic famine crisis has been in retreat for three or four centuries.
 England and Northern Italy witnessed their last famines in the seventeenth century.
 Eighteenth and nineteenth century mortality peaks in France and the Low Countries were modest relative to previous centuries, even in the dear years of 1740-1741, 1794-95, 1816-1818 and 1845-1848.
 It seems that the European history of famine, except the Finnish hunger winter of 1868, ended in 1845-1848 with the 'big bang' of the Irish Famine, one of the most devastating food crises in world history.
-It is plausible to link this reduction of the risk of famine in (Western) Europe to gradual improvements in agricultural productivity, better communications and some gains, although modest and slow, in economic growth and living standards (Vanhaute, Paping and Ó Gráda 2007, 35-36).
+It is plausible to link this reduction of the risk of famine in (Western) Europe to gradual improvements in agricultural productivity, better communications and some gains, although modest and slow, in economic growth and living standards (Vanhaute et al. 2007, 35-6).
 Improvements in nutritional intake were tardy but substantial (Fogel 1992).
-However, they could not prevent the structural malnutrition of the bottom 20% nor could they stop the hunger catastrophe in the 1840s.
-As Walter and Schofield have stressed, the disappearance of large-scale famines in England was related to the remarkable rise of agricultural production and to the reorganisation and strengthening of local entitlement support: 'Protection against dearth and the provision of grain came publicly and formally through the system of communally organized and funded welfare provision represented by the poor law' (Walter and Schofield 1989, 46).
-Changes in the social and economic order in Early Modern England transformed the pattern and degree of vulnerability from 'exogenous' epidemics and local food crises to new, structural forms of poverty and disease including airborne infections (Walter and Schofield 1989, 66-67).
-Proletarianization of labour and commercialisation of goods and services created new forms of vulnerability such as insecure labour exchange entitlements and a growing dependency on often unstable markets.
+However, they could not prevent the structural malnutrition of the bottom 20 percent nor could they stop the hunger catastrophe in the 1840s.
+As Walter and Schofield (1989, 46) have stressed, the disappearance of large-scale famines in England was related to the remarkable rise of agricultural production and to the reorganization and strengthening of local entitlement support: 'Protection against dearth and the provision of grain came publicly and formally through the system of communally organized and funded welfare provision represented by the poor law'.
+Changes in the social and economic order in Early Modern England transformed the pattern and degree of vulnerability from 'exogenous' epidemics and local food crises to new, structural forms of poverty and disease including airborne infections (Walter and Schofield 1989, 66-7).
+Proletarianization of labor and commercialization of goods and services created new forms of vulnerability such as insecure labor exchange entitlements and a growing dependency on often unstable markets.
 This created the need for new public goods and more protective systems.